Progressive Federal Party

 The Progressive Federal Party (PFP) (Progressiewe Federale Party) was a South African political party formed in 1977 through merger of the Progressive and Reform parties, eventually changing its name to the Progressive Federal Party.
-For its duration was the main parliamentary opposition to apartheid, instead advocating power-sharing in South Africa through a federal constitution.
+For its duration, it was the main parliamentary opposition to apartheid, instead advocating power-sharing in South Africa through a federal constitution.
 From the 1977 election until 1987 it was the official opposition of the country.

 Its first leader was Colin Eglin, who was succeeded by Frederik van Zyl Slabbert and then Zach de Beer.
 Another prominent member was Harry Schwarz who had led the Reform Party and was the chairman of the Federal Executive (1976–79), finance spokesman (1975–91) and defence spokesman (1975–84).
 He was regarded as the PFP's greatest parliamentary performer.
 Its best known parliamentarian was however Helen Suzman, who was for many years the only member of the whites-only House of Assembly to speak out unequivocally against the apartheid regime.